We know that the future operating environment will be contested, congested and complex.

 Air forces of the future will require a fighter system that is highly flexible and can be applied to a wide variety of military operations.
 Operators will have the ability to rapidly adapt the system to perform new functions or to change its performance.

-Depending on the mission, ‘role fit’ additions such as low observable conformal fuel tanks, weapons dispensers, air launched UAV dispensers, large modular sensors, long range oblique photography systems for reconnaissance and Laser Directed Energy Weapons could be available.
+Depending on the mission, ‘role fit’ additions such as flexible payload bays, low observable conformal fuel tanks, weapons dispensers, air launched UAV dispensers, large modular sensors, long range oblique photography systems for reconnaissance and Laser Directed Energy Weapons could be available.

 The Future Combat Air System will be quickly and affordably upgradable, maintaining Operational Advantage and Freedom of Action in a rapidly evolving threat environment.
 Physical interfaces must therefore be strong, lightweight, numerous, and affordably produced.
 This will be achieved through our expertise in additive layer manufacture, joining and fastener technology, ‘geometric locking’, and low observable materials.
 Robotic and cobotic assembly is likely to play a significant role.